altvod/pymander/README.rst

             else:
                 raise CantParseLine(line)

-This is where we get to the problem of using the two handlers in our little app.
+At this point we have a problem: how do we use the two handlers in our app  simultaneously?

 Command contexts are a way of combining several handlers in a single scope so that they can work together.
 Having said that, let's run it using a ``StandardPrompt`` command context: